pletzer/coupledModelContainer/README.md

 The MPI calls of the `esmf_application` can be delegated from inside the container to the host.
 This is required when running on multiple nodes and in order to achieve the best performance, since the MPI version inside the container does not know about the hardware on the host.

-Below we show an example of a SLURM script that runs `esmf_application` from within the container.
+Below is an example of a SLURM script that runs `esmf_application` from within the container.
 ```bash
 ...
 #SBATCH --ntasks = 80